ArtifactDB/gypsum-worker/README.md

 {project}/{asset}/{version}/x/y/z/..links
 ```

-This contains a JSON object where each key/value pair describes a linked-from path in the same subdirectory.
+This contains a JSON object where each key/value pair describes a linked-from path with the same `/`-delimited prefix.
 The key is a relative path, to be appended to `{project}/{asset}/{version}/x/y/z/` to obtain the full bucket path of the linked-from file.
 The value is another object that contains the strings `project`, `asset`, `version` and `path`, which collectively specify the link destination supplied by the user.
 If the user-supplied destination is itself another link, the object will contain a nested `ancestor` object that specifies the final link destination to the actual file.